Lean Glossary of Terms

 The time between a customer placing an order and receiving delivery.

 Production Lead Time plus everything that happens before releasing

 Work Authorization, and after the product leaves the shipping dock.

-This time might be shorter or longer than Order Lead Time.
+(Order-toCash Time might be shorter or longer than Order Lead Time)

 (Of particular interest for engineer-to-order production environments)